josepllberral/machine-learning-tools/README.md

 Here you can find an implementation of CRBMs in R, based on the approach of Graham Taylor's CRBMs in Python and Theano.
 Despite that, here's implementation is in plain code (no optimization or vectorization).
 The code comes with an example for the MOTION dataset (you can find an RDS version for the motion dataset in the datasets folder).

 * crbm.R: Version in R, with some improvements.
-* crbm_gt.R: Version directly translated from G.Taylor's, with indication to compare with the original version at: https://gist.github.com/gwtaylor/2505670
+* crbm_gt.R: Version directly translated from G.Taylor's, with indications to compare against the original version at https://gist.github.com/gwtaylor/2505670

 ### Restricted Boltzmann Machines